rk-izak/DATA72000-IBE/models/README.md

 </div>

 In general, the process can be described as follows:
-- **`Document Retrieval`**: Top K (in current implementatio K=5) documents are retrieved based on embedding relevance.
+- **`1.
+Document Retrieval`**: Top K (in current implementatio K=5) documents are retrieved based on embedding relevance.
-- **`Checking for Relevance`**: If given LLM finds no documents relevant, the original question is transformed and process starts anew, otherwise process continues.
+- **`2.
+Checking for Relevance`**: If given LLM finds no documents relevant, the original question is transformed and process starts anew, otherwise process continues.
-- **`Answer Generation`**: LLM generates an answer to the (transformed or not) question based on relevant documents.
+- **`3.
+Answer Generation`**: LLM generates an answer to the (transformed or not) question based on relevant documents.
-- **`Check for Hallucinations`**: LLM checks if answer is based purely on documents provided, or if some parts were hallucinated.
+- **`4.
+Check for Hallucinations`**: LLM checks if answer is based purely on documents provided, or if some parts were hallucinated.
 If hallucination was noticed, the model generates another answer, otherwise the process continues.
-- **`Check for Usefulness`**: LLM checks if the generated answer is useful regarding the questions asked.
+- **`5.
+Check for Usefulness`**: LLM checks if the generated answer is useful regarding the questions asked.
 If it's useful, the model produces its final output (evidence and their IDs); if not, the model transform the question and starts anew.

 It is worth noting that the `TRANSFORM QUESTION` can technically occur infinitely, however, for the purposes of this project, the limit was set at `1 Transformation per Question`.
 After that step if the model cannot generate reasonable output, nothing is returned.
 Similarly, any method of `Document Retrieval` could be implemented, but here it was decided that simplest `Top K (=5) relevant` was good enough.